JackDougherty/cth-web-scraping/README.md

 ... <a href="https://www.eliwhitney.org/" target="_blank">Visit</a> the Eli Whitney Museum and Workshop...

+Furthermore below, see notes where I removed but did not replace links that point back to the old ConnTours site that we are migrating away from.
+After I migrate your content to the new platform, you can add new "internal" links based on your new URL.

 While CTH can update its content at any time on the new map platform, it will be easier for you to review the pages below (and edit any links you wish) prior to when I migrate them after Jan 21st.
 I can describe how to review and edit efficiently during our meeting.

 ## Theme text descriptions and links